arpank01/CLI_password-manager/README.md

+>[!important]
+>Please keep the exe or cpp file in a seperate blank folder. . .

 **Either download the exe file(least hassle , no g++ required) or download the password_manager.cpp and In CMD/Powershell do the following**
 --------------------------------------------